STREIN-11/HAVI/README.md

 ## Final Note
 This portfolio is a testament to my continuous learning and growth in web development.
 I hope it serves as both an inspiration and a functional showcase of my abilities.

-> [!Quote]
+> [!TIP]
-> "Just start today." - A reminder to always keep moving forward.
+> "Passion Over pain." - A reminder to always keep moving forward.